 When I was in high school, my coach would preach that it is one thing to dream big about running, but it is another to stay awake and achieve it.
 Of course I understood the literal meaning of these words, but I never understood how time sensitive they were until I was a senior.
 The summer before my senior year, time suddenly felt more precious, more fleeting.
 And as I have gotten older, I realize just how fluid time feels.
 As a child, the month leading up to Christmas felt like an eternity.
 Waiting and hoping for Santa's bounty made each day feel like forever.
 Now, and even more poignantly during 2020, time feels faster.
 Days and weeks fly by, and suddenly, it's the day before November, and we are at the starting line of Sectionals.

 Why do I bring up time?
-Because this group of seven today simultaneously cared and disregarded time.
+Because this group of seven today simultaneously cared about and disregarded time.
 After tracking PRs all season and taking splits in workouts and worrying about minutes and seconds every day, today, this group simply raced.
 It was a gorgeous thing to watch.
 For those of you who did not get a chance to witness it, here's some quick set up.
 Since individuals AND teams advance from the regional to the sectional, the host had to figure out a safe and fair set up for the flights.
 As a result, the flights from last week were blown up.
 The first three runners each had their own flights, and the individual qualifiers (like Grant's Aly Negovetich) were mixed in across these three flights according to their times from the regionals.
 What did that mean for us?
 Our top three would toe the line solo for each of their races.

 Audrey was in the first flight, and I'd like to offer some context for that decision.
 Audrey has been running REALLY well in the last few weeks (I'm sure you all know this).
 I debated about whether Kelsey or Audrey should take on that first flight, and based on their recent performances, I landed on Audrey.
 What I did not think through--not until I watched the race unfold--was their racing styles.
 Even though Audrey has been ahead of Kelsey recently, she also has a very aggressive style, especially in the first mile.
 I love that about her.
 She looks fearless as she attacks the race, and I don't want to reel in that competitive edge too much because it is--frankly--very hard to teach.
 The problem is that I also knew that this was the last stop of the season, and the leaders of her heat would not hold back at all; the title of Sectional Champ was an important one for many of the top girls in that flight, and with no State Meet this year (stupid 2020), they, too, would be aggressive from the gun.
 These two truths collided, and Audrey's second half of her race suffered as a result.
 I was not at the mile marker, but the LZ coach told me that the front of the pack was around 5:25 for the first mile.
 Whew!
 That is incredible!
 Now let's look at how training works and can affect you in a race.
 Audrey's current mile PR is 5:34 I believe.
 She was not right on the leader's shoulder, but she was definitely within 10 seconds of Negovetich.
 If she starts her 3 mile race at the same pace as her mile PR, that's a problem.
 Logically, she is not going to be able to hang onto that pace for the remaining two miles.
 And there my mistake lies.
 I should have talked with Audrey about backing off for that first mile.
 She did a great job of that at Grant the week before, and she was able to attack mile 2 & 3 feeling confident.
 Instead, she went with the pack this week, and then suffered in the second half.
 Audrey--I'm so sorry I didn't coach you right for that race!
 Let's focus on the good stuff now, though.
 First, that courage that Audrey has building all season showed itself in that first mile.
 She was running with every other team's number one runner, plus all the fastest individuals.
 She did not let those facts intimidate her (well, at least that I could see).
 She believed in herself, and went and made a race of it. :) Second, even though she was in trouble pace-wise, I never saw her quit mentally.
 Every time she went by, Audrey looked locked in and was pushing to use the energy of the racers around her.
 Finally, she definitely heeded my advice about beginning her kick at the 400, and she pushed hard in the final stretch.
 This race is going to be a great teaching tool as she gets stronger this spring, and by next fall, I know that she will be ready to hang with those girls at the sectional.
 Until then, my other thought about Audrey is that I know that she is hard on herself.
 She did not let herself pout after the race; instead, she went to the corner of the course where it was quieter, and cheered for Kelsey.
 That says a lot about her character and about the future of our team.
 I'm proud of you for a great season and for your day from start to finish on Saturday. :)